acald-creator/deploy-high-availability-web-app-cloudformation/README.md

 This project is to fulfill the project named "Deploy a high-availability web app using CloudFormation" on Udacity Cloud DevOps Nanodegree.
 I used a tool called Sceptre and also using Troposphere.
 I found that using this tool is easier than creating from scratch.

-However, if you want to see a work in progress project that has the original files, please see [https://github.com/acald-creator/Capstone-Jenkins-on-AWS](https://github.com/acald-creator/Capstone-Jenkins-on-AWS).

 ## Requirements

 If you would like to try out the tool Sceptre, you will need to install Sceptre through pip.
 Once installed, setup the virtual environment within your newly created project.